Celestials

 Animal Lords

-Philosophy: Idealised examples of specific animal species, the animal lords embody the concept of natural order without ethical judgment.
-Their preferred forms are as perfect examples of their species, but animal lords will typically adopt the shapes of humanoids when interacting with mortals, and it’s these forms they’re most often associated with.
+Philosophy: Sovereign paragon examples of specific animal species, the animal lords of the Beastlands embody the natural order without ethical judgment.
+Their natural forms are perfect examples of their species, but they also adopt the shapes of humanoids when interacting with mortals.
 In this case they will have physical features reminiscent of their animal species, but unlike the guardinals, transformed animal lords appear either human enough to pass as humanoid, or animal enough to be convincing as a beast.

 Paragons: Each animal lord is unique, and therefore they are the paragons.
 It’s thought that there is only one animal lord for each species at a time, but because they are so tricksy with shapechanging it’s hard to be sure.
 The term ‘lord’ only refers to their status, they can be of any gender.
 Animal lords also seem to be replaced fairly regularly, as if they are living the natural life cycles of animals.
 When an animal lord dies, another member of their species assumes the mantle of lord.
 This might occur smoothly, where the most worthy petitioner is promoted by some mysterious process.
 But for some of the more aggressive species, when a mighty beast from the Prime dies and their animal spirit reaches the Beastlands, this might even come in the form of a challenge where the victor becomes the new lord of the species.